microsoft/ELL/docs/tutorials/Comparing-Image-Classification-models-side-by-side-on-the-Raspberry-Pi/index.md

     main()
 ```

 We are ready to move to the Raspberry Pi.
-You can copy the `sideBySide` folder to the Pi using the Unix `scp` tool or the Windows [WinSCP](https://winscp.net/eng/index.php) tool.
+If your Pi is accessible over the network, you can copy the `sideBySide` directory using the Unix `scp` tool or the Windows [WinSCP](https://winscp.net/eng/index.php) tool.

 ## Step 5: Build the Python wrappers on the Raspberry Pi

 Log into your Raspberry Pi, either remotely using SSH or directly if you have a keyboard and screen connected.
-Find the `sideBySide` folder you just copied over and build the two CMake projects.
+Find the `sideBySide` directory you just copied over and build the two CMake projects.

 ```
 cd model1